Want to save this recipe?

 Enter your email below & we’ll send it to your inbox.
 Plus get great new recipes from us every week!

-If you are fan of this classic cookie, then you should also check out my White Chocolate Snickerdoodle Bars and my Snickerdoodle Bars with Brown Sugar Frosting.
+If you are a fan of this classic cookie, then you should also check out my White Chocolate Snickerdoodle Bars and my Snickerdoodle Bars with Brown Sugar Frosting.

 The Chemistry of Snickerdoodles